BarbecYou/js_async_programming/README.md

-# js async programming and fetch -- template for future reference
+# js async programming and fetch -- note for future reference